-The Climate Smart Land Network bridges the gap between climate science and on-the-ground application.
-The Network already contains over 6 million acres of managed forest.
-The goal is to enroll 30 million acres in the program over the first four years.
-The CSLN provides a simple and direct method of including climate change concerns in your management planning and demonstrating that your organization is proactively engaged in seeking climate solutions.
+The Climate Smart Land Network bridges the gap between climate science and on-the-ground application, providing a simple and direct method of including climate change concerns in your management planning and demonstrating that your organization is proactively engaged in seeking climate solutions.

 Click here to see the benefits for being a member of the Climate Smart Land Network.

 The Climate Smart Land Network is growing rapidly and currently includes 18.2 million acres across North America.

 (states with CSLN land highlighted in blue, below)

 - J.D.
 Irving, Limited